 Apart from the few dogs who are bothered by the needles, there are few reported side effects from acupuncture, making it a safe addition to nearly any treatment plan established by your veterinarian.

-#6 – It’s best used in conjunction with – not instead of – more traditional treatments
+#6 – It works best in conjunction with – not instead of – more traditional treatments.